khsieh95/code-refactor-hw/README.md

 <!-- Removed div tags and replaced with semantics -->
 <img width="1440" alt="Screen Shot 2020-12-03 at 12 19 19 PM" src="https://user-images.githubusercontent.com/74025123/101083735-d36a7000-3561-11eb-8486-1ebe6b49f10f.png">

-Prior to the changes I made (didn't get a screenshot), index.html was strictly made of <div> tags.
-In order to clean up the structure, all <div> tags were removed and replaced with semantic tags such as <header> ,<nav>, <figure>, <footer> and many more.
+Prior to the changes I made (didn't get a screenshot), index.html was strictly made of div tags.
+In order to clean up the structure, all div tags were removed and replaced with semantic tags such as header ,nav, figure, footer and many more.
 Refer to screenshot link.

-Minor changes include changing the last header tag from <h2> to <h4> because headers should get smaller as we go down the site.
+Minor changes include changing the last header tag from h2 to h4 because headers should get smaller as we go down the site.

 For accessibility purposes, alt tags were added following all img src tags